kelly-h-xu/xv6-SchedulingExtensions/README.md

 - SJF
 - STCF
 - MLFQ

 As an example, if we wanted to use the FIFO policy for scheduling, we would run `make qemu SCHEDPOLICY=FIFO>`.
-This creates a C macro named SCHED_FIFO (or whatever policy name we passed in), which we use in the scheduler function logic in proc.c.
+This creates a C macro named SCHED_FIFO (or SCHED_<whatever policy name we passed in>), which we use in the `scheduler` function logic in `proc.c`.

 As another note, RR (round robin) is the default policy, so if a user runs `make qemu`, or passes an invalid policy flag, xv6 will use RR scheduling.